adventuregamestudio/ags-manual-source/GeneralSettings.md

     them look a lot better, but it has two drawbacks - firstly, anti-aliasing is significantly slower than normal rendering, so you might want an option to allow the player to turn it off.
-Second, anti-aliasing only works in hi-color games (in 256-color games, the output will look blurred and unreadable).
+Second, anti-aliasing only works in true-color games (in 256-color games, the output will look blurred and unreadable).
 -   **Custom text-windows GUI** - allows you to customize the standard text window appearance in the game, using the specified interface